Platform

 PROBLEMS WITH PROGRAMMATIC ADVERTISING

-While programmatic technology is still developing and improving, problems including lack of transparency and increasing complexity have led many advertisers to deemphasize it in their marketing strategy.
+While programmatic technology is still developing and improving, problems, including lack of transparency and increasing complexity, have led many advertisers to deemphasize it in their marketing strategy.

 For many, it’s a channel reserved for “brand awareness.”
-In fact, 39% of marketers say transparency is one of the main problems with programmatic advertising.
+39% of marketers say transparency is one of the main problems with programmatic advertising.
 They simply don’t know what they’re getting for their money.

 Programmatic advertising, powerful as it may be, is now old news.
-Precision advertising takes the black box of programmatic marketing and offers new visibility into the metrics and results you care about.
+Precision brand advertising takes the black box of programmatic marketing and offers new visibility into the metrics and results you care about.

 But what is programmatic advertising?
 How does it work?
-What are its benefits and what are its problems?
+What are its benefits, and what are its problems?
 How can you start a programmatic advertising campaign?

 WHAT IS PROGRAMMATIC ADVERTISING?

 Programmatic advertising uses software, rather than humans, to buy online ads.
 Traditional advertising media buying involves negotiation for predetermined ad space.
-Programmatic advertising eliminates the tedious traditional ad buying process by using highly effective, efficient technology to do the most repetitive aspects of the task.
+Programmatic advertising eliminates the tedious traditional ad-buying process by using highly effective, efficient technology to do the most repetitive aspects of the task.
 The results are highly-targeted, cost-efficient ads across the open internet.

 WHAT ARE THE BENEFITS OF PROGRAMMATIC ADVERTISING?